WHOIGit/django-nginx-postgres-docker/README.md

 ## Postgres configuration
 Default Postgres setting can be found in `config/db/database1_env`.
 The Postgres Docker image will automatically create a database with these settings when the container is started.
 We use `database1` everywhere for default values, but you can change these values to whatever suits you:

     POSTGRES_USER=database1_role
     POSTGRES_PASSWORD=database1_password
     POSTGRES_DB=database1

-You must also update the DATABASES code block in the `settings.py` file in the Django application
+If you change these values, you must also update the DATABASES code block in the `settings.py` file in the Django application

     DATABASES = {
     'default': {